cloudevents/spec/spec.md

 ### eventType
 * Type: String
 * Description: Type of occurrence which has happened.
-The event type MUST be namespaced with a package based on the reverse-DNS of a domain associated with the software that produced the event.
-This MAY be used for routing, observability, policy enforcement, etc.
+Often this property is used for routing, observability, policy enforcement, etc.
 * Constraints:
    * REQUIRED
    * MUST be a non-empty string
-   * MUST be prefixed with a reverse-DNS name associated with the software that produces the event
+   * SHOULD be prefixed with a reverse-DNS name associated with the software that produces the event
 * Examples
    * com.github.pull.create